 In our teaching of Relationships, Health and Sex Education, we aim to assist the overall development of pupils as members of society, by fostering positive and reflective attitudes about themselves and relationships, and on life and health issues.
-Reflecting the importance of this curriculum, senior leaders and a team of experienced teachers have designed both the long-term planning overview and the individual lessons for all blocks of learning.
-This ensures pupils have quality provision, which is not only is well sequenced and researched, but designed in ways which builds children's understanding of key principles with consistent use of language.
+Reflecting the importance of this curriculum, senior leaders and a team of experienced teachers have designed a Trust RHE curriculum, which is spiral in design, revisiting key concepts in age-appropriate ways.
+This supports quality provision, which is not only well sequenced and researched, but designed in ways which builds children's understanding of key principles with consistent use of language.
+Some schools have researched and adopted other recognised schemes of work to meet the structure of their schools, such as classes with mixed age.
+The content of these is reviewed by the Headteacher to ensure the provision meets the Intent of the RHE curriculum